-I applied for the GIP because I wanted to satisfy my thirst for adventure while gaining international working experience.
+I applied for an internship abroad because I wanted to satisfy my thirst for adventure while gaining international working experience.
 My host office during the internship will be in McLean, USA.
 I am excited about developing multi-cultural networks and meeting people with different backgrounds.
 I will definitely bring my sports shoes, my MP3 player, my laptop and enough money for weekend trips.

 Ha, Karlsruhe, April 24, 2015

 Starting the internship in the Audit team at Deloitte’s McLean office

 For me, the internship started in the offices of Deloitte’s Düsseldorf member firm.
 After getting continuous support with visas, travel planning, accommodation and other administrative tasks, it was nice to finally be able to meet the German Recruiting and Talent Management team in person.
 After a brief presentation of the internship abroad, we even had the chance to meet one of the managing directors of Deloitte Germany – Christopher Nürk.
 Our kick-off workshop ended with a delicious dinner at one of the famous Gehry buildings, which are close to Düsseldorf’s hip old town.
 Soon afterwards, the internship started and we were sent to Deloitte member firms in Brazil and the USA.